jmoorat/zenPassword/README.md

 # Presentation
 ZenPassword allows you to create an encrypted database where you can store your logins and passwords.
 This database is protected by a main password only known by you.
 It is used as the encryption key for the moment.

 This application is developed for an educative purpose only, it doesn't use advanced algorithms such as AES to encrypt your data.
-For a consequence, I won't be responsible of loss of data or other damage.
+As a consequence, I won't be responsible of loss of data or other damage.
 Content of the databases are currently encrypted thanks to a simple algorithm based on Vigenere encryption.

 # How to